garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 4 Buffer and Query.md

     ```
     required init?(coder: NSCoder) {
         self.bufferAndQueryTouchDelegateMap = BufferAndQueryTouchDelegate(graphics: bufferAndQueryMapGraphics)
-        self.bufferAndQueryTouchDelegateScene = BufferAndQueryTouchDelegate(graphics: bufferAndQuerySceneGraphics)
         super.init(coder: coder)
     }
     ```

 1. Go back to your action method for the buffer and query toggle button (we called it `button_bufferAndQuery_onAction`).
 This method runs when the user toggles the button on or off.
-If the button is toggled on, we need to tell the mapView and sceneView to use our touch delegates.
+If the button is toggled on, we need to tell the mapView to use our touch delegate.
 If the button is toggled off, we need to tell the map view and scene view to do nothing in particular when the user clicks the map or scene by setting its touch delegate to `nil`:

     ```
-    mapView.touchDelegate = (NSOnState == button_bufferAndQuery.state) ? bufferAndQueryTouchDelegateMap : nil
+    mapView.touchDelegate = (NSOnState == sender) ? bufferAndQueryTouchDelegateMap : nil
-    sceneView.touchDelegate = (NSOnState == button_bufferAndQuery.state) ? bufferAndQueryTouchDelegateScene : nil
+    sceneView.touchDelegate = nil
     ```

 1. In Xcode, open the Debug area, and then run your app.
 Verify that a new toggle button appears and that your `print` prints text when and only when the toggle button is toggled on and you click the map: